dhitchenor/disrootwebchat-android/.github/README.md

 ## Notes

 - All app data is stored in the app's private directory
-- The keystore `app/my-release-key.jks` password is set to "123456" by default
 - Internet permission is required and automatically included
 - If you need to support [different Android versions](https://apilevels.com/), edit `app/build.gradle` accordingly
 - Based on the original work from: https://github.com/successtar/web-to-app